MerelyLogical/blog/pages/nas.md

 sudo /etx/NX/nxserver --restart
 ```

+{: .todo}
-> TODO: consider automating this on startup if no monitor is connected.
+> consider automating this on startup if no monitor is connected.

 # Enable firewall

+{: .note}
 > You might want to do this earlier.

 UFW is preinstalled, so we'll just use that: